Carbon-fiber reinforced polymer: Mechanical recycling

-CFRPs have a long service lifetime when protected from the sun.
-When it is time to decommission CFRPs, they cannot be melted down in air like many metals.
-When free of vinyl (PVC or polyvinyl chloride) and other halogenated polymers, CFRPs can be thermally decomposed via thermal depolymerization in an oxygen-free environment.
-This can be accomplished in a refinery in a one-step process.
-Capture and reuse of the carbon and monomers is then possible.
-CFRPs can also be milled or shredded at low temperature to reclaim the carbon fiber; however, this process shortens the fibers dramatically.
+The mechanical process primarily involves grinding, which breaks down composite materials into pulverulent charges and fibrous reinforcements.
+This method is focused on both the thermoplastic and filler material recovery; however, this process shortens the fibers dramatically.
 Just as with downcycled paper, the shortened fibers cause the recycled material to be weaker than the original material.
 There are still many industrial applications that do not need the strength of full-length carbon fiber reinforcement.
 For example, chopped reclaimed carbon fiber can be used in consumer electronics, such as laptops.
 It provides excellent reinforcement of the polymers used even if it lacks the strength-to-weight ratio of an aerospace component.